g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 What threatens all life on Elysium?: The past. <a href="#fn:5" id="fnref:5">5</a> Human trauma as a physical force, as entropy.
 The pale is nostalgia, looking backwards, and nihilism: collapsing under the weight of disappointment, revenge spirals, collective punishment, trauma, accumulated damage and excess exposure.

-The pale is [the pathetic fallacy](https://en.wikipedia.org/wiki/Pathetic_fallacy) on the grandest possible scale: Harry being unable to move on and so giving up on life _is a microcosm of how the world ends_.
+The pale is [the pathetic fallacy](https://en.wikipedia.org/wiki/Pathetic_fallacy) on the grandest possible scale: Harry being unable to move on, blotting out his past, and giving up on life _is a microcosm of how the world ends_.

 What hope do we have against it?